trufflesuite/trufflesuite.com/src/docs/teams/getting-started/dashboard.md

 ## Getting Started

- To get started with the dashboard, first you will need to select a repository and deploy your dapp.
+To get started with the dashboard, first you will need to select a repository and [deploy your DApp](/docs/teams/deployments/deploying-contracts).
 Once you have a deployment available, you can select that deployment to monitor via the dashboard by clicking the <span class="inline-button">ADD DEPLOYMENT</span> button.

 <p class="alert alert-info">
   These instructions assume you have already created a Teams account.
 For documentation on how to get your Teams account up and running, see